servinagrero/SRAMPlatform/docs/database.md

 # Storage

 The information is stored in a PostreSQL database.
 In the python code, the database is managed with the sqlalchemy ORM.
 That means that the tables in the database can be created from a python class.
-All of the logic concerning the database is carried out by the **`DBManager`**.
+All of the logic concerning the database is carried out by the DBManager class.

+## Schema definition

+SRAM samples and sensors are managed by the classes [`Sample`][src.database.Sample] and [`Sensor`][src.database.Sensor] respectively.

 ## Storing samples and sensor information

-SRAM samples and sensors are stored as the python classes **`Sample`** and **`Sensor`**, respectively.

 ```{.py3 title="Example of storing a sample and sensor"}
 url = "postgres://username:password@localhost:5432/database"